 Related Post: Check out some good vocal warmups that include yawns.

-How to stop yawning when you sing: To fix this, work on your breathing techniques.
-If you're not able to get through phrases like other singers are, you have some work to do when it comes to filling up your lungs properly before singing.
+How to stop yawning when you sing: Work on your breathing techniques to fix this.
+If you're not able to get through phrases like other singers are, you have some work to do to fill up your lungs properly before singing.
 Breathe deep and fill your lungs to the point where you can literally see your body expanding when you breathe in.
 Don't just breathe with your shoulders.
 It's a common misconception that you should breathe in by sucking in your gut, and singers who have this reflex don't have enough air to support their notes.

 As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
 Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
 Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!